Luis Egidio Meléndez: Bodegón style

 Meléndez updated and enriched the austere tradition of Spanish still life painting, which had been initiated by the 17th-century masters Juan Sánchez Cotán and Francisco de Zurbarán.
 Like them, Meléndez studied light's effects, texture and the color of fruits and vegetables as well as the earthenware, glass and copper pots beside which the fruit is displayed.
 Unlike the 17th-century masters, however, his subject matter is presented physically closer to the viewer, at a lower vantage point, encouraging the spectator to study the objects for themselves.
 This exploration was in keeping with the growing spirit of Enlightenment and the king's interest in natural history.

-Meléndez painted his still lifes with a serious sense of reverence.
-What attracted him was not grand themes but the ordinary stuff of everyday life, which he studied with an enormous visual interest in the everyday normality of form.
-Each still-life painting by Meléndez is visually arresting and compelling and reveals a wonderful technical skill at constructing compositions.
-Meléndez conveyed the solidity and precise texture of objects in artful compositions of great sophistication.
-He employed a low vantage point and close-up view of objects placed on a tabletop to give his forms an unprecedented monumentality.
-The use of strong lighting to bring out the volume of the objects enhanced his extraordinary descriptive skill.
+Meléndez was attracted to still life to paint the ordinary stuff of everyday life, which he studied with a visual interest in the everyday normality of form.
+Each still-life painting by Meléndez reveals a technical skill at constructing compositions.
+Meléndez conveyed the solidity and precise texture of objects in compositions.
+He employed a low vantage point and close-up view of objects placed on a tabletop to give his forms a monumentality.
+The use of strong lighting to bring out the volume of the objects enhanced his descriptive skill.

 Meléndez seems to have spent more time lighting his scenes than preparing pigments for his palette.
 He loved painting reflections on the surfaces, edges, and rims of lemons, copper pots, ceramic bowls, plums, and melons.
 This contributes to the lively character and rhythm of his work.
 Meléndez described his works as "an amusing cabinet with all types of foodstuffs that the Spanish climate produces".

 His works outside the Museo del Prado are: Still life with Oranges, Walnuts and Boxes of Sweetmeats (National Gallery, London); Still Life with Lemons and Oranges (National Gallery, London); Still life with a Plate of Plums, Pears and Fruit Basket (Masaveu Collection, Museo de Bellas Artes, Asturias); and Still life with Red Breams and Oranges (Private Collection).